 Mason Jar Uses

-Before we get started, I should state that there are both recipes and decor ideas that can be used with mason jars.
+Before we get started, I should state that both recipes and decor ideas can be used with mason jars.
 I’ll cover both here because they’re all awesome!

 So for starters, every section in this article calls for a mason jar.
 I like to switch things up and use different sizes.
 If you don’t have some old mason jars that you aren’t using, you can find some at your local Walmart or Dollar Store.
 I bought mine at Walmart (okay full disclosure, I work there, so I do get a discount, but without the discount they are still quite affordable!).
-If you’re stuck, Amazon sells a variety of them (such as Bernardin Regular Mouth 500ml Mason Jars-Box of 12, 500ml, Clear *) at a comparable price to Walmart — The only disadvantage is you need to wait for them to ship to you!
+If you’re stuck, Amazon sells a variety of them at a comparable price to Walmart — The only disadvantage is you need to wait for them to ship to you!

 Home Decor Ideas

 For something so simple, these jars make great decorative projects to spruce up both your interior and exterior living spaces.